 3.12.3 – Monitor information system security controls on an ongoing basis to ensure the continued effectiveness of the controls.

-We can help with the monitoring of the Security Assessment controls via modules such as Network Configuration Manager (NCM) and Log and Event Manager (LEM).
+We can help with the monitoring of the Security Assessment controls via modules such as Network Configuration Manager (NCM) and Security Event Manager (SEM).
 When monitoring security controls and performing assessments, network configuration should not be overlooked.
 NCM enables you to standardize network device configuration, detect out-of-process changes, audit configurations and correct violations.
 LEM can monitor event logs relating to information system security and perform correlation, alerting, reporting and more.
 SEM can monitor event logs relating to information system security and perform correlation, alerting, reporting, and more.
 SolarWinds provides several other modules that support monitoring the health and performance of your information systems and networks.